 What defines Switzerland Culture?
-Most likely, visitors see us as a chocolate snacking, cheese eating, alphorn blowing and yodelling nation that is ruled by perfectionism, and timed by precision watches; a law-abiding nation that takes seriousness very serious and sleeps with guns under their pillow in well-ordered and efficient Switzerland :)
+Most likely, visitors see us as a chocolate snacking, cheese eating, alphorn blowing and a yodelling nation, ruled by perfectionism and timed by precision watches; a law-abiding nation that takes seriousness very serious and sleeps with guns under their pillow in well-ordered and efficient Switzerland :)

 Of course, there's always a little truth in every stereotypical cliché.
 Though neither Alphorn nor yodelling are exclusively Swiss, nor is chocolate for that matter, though the Swiss - who knew - set the standard in terms of quality for the latter.
 It is said that the origins of the Alphorn lay in Asia.
 Over the centuries though, we managed to find our own distinct folk music style that is typically Swiss albeit with distinct differences between regions.

 The influence of so many different cultures makes it sometimes hard to tell.

 Switzerland was inhabited by the Celt's in the West, the Helvetii (the most powerful Celtic tribe) in the North and the Raetians - a stubborn Roman alpine tribe - in the East.
 Switzerland's culture is shaped by all of them and the many different languages spoken in our small country make the mix even more interesting.